presseddigital/linkit/README.md

 <p align="left"><a href="https://github.com/presseddigital/linkit" target="_blank"><img width="100" height="100" src="resources/img/linkit.svg" alt="Linkit"></a></p>

-# Linkit plugin for Craft 3
+# Linkit plugin for Craft 4

 One link field to rule them all...

-This plugin adds a custom fieldtype which enables support for linking to email addresses, telephone numbers, URL's and Craft element types.
+This plugin adds a custom fieldtype which enables support for linking to email addresses, telephone numbers, URL's, Craft element types and more.

-> :mega: **A note from the new (well sort of new) owners Pressed Digital:** At the end of 2019 Pressed Digital Ltd was sold to allow it's founders to shift 100% of their focus to the, now not so side project, findarace.com.
-As a part of the deal we retained ownership of all Craft plugins and are committed to make them even more awesome.
-With findarace.com being all Craft, this aligns really nicely, and as a little silver lining we should now finally have some time to launch some of our unreleased plugins!

-## New for Craft 3
+## New for Craft 4

-*   Link to Users and specify a profile url rule
-*   New social links
-*   Completely rewritten for Craft 3
-*   Easily extendable, create your own custom link types
+*   GraphQL Support
+*   Eager Loading Support

 ## Requirements

-This plugin requires Craft CMS 3.1.2 or later.
+This plugin requires Craft CMS 4.0.0 or later.

 ## Installation